-1 investigation.
-2 (24) "Recommended decision" means a proposed action issued by a presiding officer 3 who is not the agency head which is subject to review by the agency head.
-4 (25) "Record" means information that is inscribed on a tangible medium or that is stored 5 in an electronic or other medium and is retrievable in perceivable form.
-6 (26) "Rule" means the whole or a part of an agency statement of general applicability 7 that implements, interprets, or prescribes law or policy or the organization, procedure, or practice 8 requirements of an agency.
-9 (27) "Rulemaking" means the process for adopting, amending, or repealing a rule.
-10 (28) "Sign" means, with present intent to authenticate or adopt a record: 11 (A) to execute or adopt a tangible symbol; or 12 (B) to attach to or logically associate with the record an electronic symbol, sound, 13 or process.
-14 (29) "State" means a state of the United States, the District of Columbia, Puerto Rico, the 15 United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of 16 the United States.
-17 (30) "Written" means inscribed on a tangible medium.
-18 Comment 19 20 21 22 23 24 25 Adjudication.
+21 disregard of requirements imposed by law, or give an improper advantage to persons that are in policy; or (F) guidance documents.
+(28) "Rulemaking" means the process for adopting, amending, or repealing a rule.
+(29) "Rulemaking documents" includes materials in written or electronic form that are related to an agency rulemaking proceeding, or that are guidance documents in written or electronic form.
+(30) "Sign" means, with present intent to authenticate or adopt a record: (A) to execute or adopt a tangible symbol; or (B) to attach to or logically associate with the record an electronic symbol, sound, or process.
+(31) "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States.
+(32) "Written" means inscribed on a tangible medium.
+Comment Adjudication.
 This definition gives the general meaning of adjudication that distinguishes it from rulemaking.
 See California Government Code Section 11405.20.
 This Act and the definitions in this Section also identify some categories of adjudication that require procedure specified in this Act to be used to reach a decision.
 For example, the term contested case, defines a subset of adjudications that must be conducted as prescribed in Article 4 of this Act.
 Agency.
-The object of this definition is to subject as many state actors as possible to this 2627 definition.
+The object of this definition is to subject as many state actors as possible to this definition.
 See 1981 MSAPA Section 1-102(1).
 The exception for the governor means the governor personally.
+The term "agency" includes the Office of Administrative Hearings provided in Article 6.